Mac OS X Maintenance

 If you edit lots of large video or other data files, you will need much more than 15% free.
 I like to keep my hard disk more than 50% free to allow for lots of scratch file and "Undo" step space.
 If you do not work with large files, you will not need to free so much additional space.

-If you use System Preferences > Security > FileVault to encrypt your Home folder, you must add free space equal to the size of your home folder (check it with Finder > File > Get Info to find the size) in addition to Apple's 10% MINIMUM free space.
+If you use System Preferences > Security > FileVault to encrypt your Home folder, you must add free space equal to the size of your home folder (check it with Finder > File > Get Info to find the size) (Edit 2024:- With some Apps you can go to the Preferences for the App and set a specific Disk as the Scratch Disk so that a second Drive/disk can save space on your OS drive). in addition to Apple's 10% MINIMUM free space.

 After you have done the backups and deleted files to give you adequate free space, apply Gulliver's Mac OS X 10.3/10.4: System maintenance recommendations.
 (If you are using a version of Mac OS X later than 10.1.x, you can use Safe Boot as the "fsck" utility recommended in Gulliver's first paragraph 2.)